Helion Energy: 8th prototype, 'Orion'

+As of January 2022, an eighth iteration was in the design stage.
+In July 2025, Helion announced plans to build a 50-megawatt fusion plant in Chelan County, Washington.
+The company said the plant is planned to be operational by 2028, supplying power to nearby Microsoft datacenters.
+In May, then-Governor of Washington Bob Ferguson signed into law House Bill 1018.
+This bill classified fusion as a clean energy source and legally distinguished it from traditional nuclear fission.
+The bill gave Helion Energy the ability to pursue a local permitting option to gain approval for its proposed plant site in Chelan County.

+Overview

 Funding

 Helion Energy received $7 million in funding from NASA, the United States Department of Energy and the Department of Defense, followed by $1.5 million from the private sector in August 2014, through the seed accelerators Y Combinator and Mithril Capital Management.

-In September 2020, the company was valued at 1.25 billion dollars.
-As of late 2021, investment totaled 77.8M.
-In November 2021, Helion received $0.5 billion in Series E funding, with an additional $1.7 billion of commitments tied to specific milestones.
-The funding was mainly led by Sam Altman.
+In 2021, the company was valued at 3 billion dollars.
+As of late 2021, investment totaled $77.8 million.
+In November 2021, Helion received $500 million in Series E funding, with an additional $1.7 billion of commitments tied to specific milestones.
+The funding was mainly led by Sam Altman, CEO of OpenAI, who is also the executive chairman of Helion.

+As of January 2025, after a $425 million Series F funding round, Helion Energy was valued at $5.4 billion.
+Investors in the company grew to include Nucor Corporation, Lightspeed, SoftBank Group's Vision Fund 2, and a university endowment.